Tough times to be Earthlings … no??

 Like, when I go for a walk.
 An awesome sensation, almost always, of freedom, of possibility.

 When I accomplish something – even some really “small” thing.
-(Like this morning – I got a batch of chickpeas cooked up.
+(Like this morning – I got a batch of chickpeas cooked up in the presssure cooker.
 Felt great!)
 The task is minor, but worthwhile.
 A sense of achievement need not involve earth-shattering efforts, I have learned.

 Conversation.
 A really good conversation can make you feel like a million bucks … you know??